 What is the GDPR?

 The GDPR is the European Commission’s new data privacy and protection guidelines, which will come into effect from May 2018.
 It aims at giving the European citizens a significant control over their personal data.
 Not only does it affect the people of the European countries, the GDPR’s scope also extends to all organizations accepting traffic from Europe and processing data of European users.
+Our handmade sketch note summarizes all the crucial points of GDPR.

 How does the GDPR affect your WordPress website?